Fannie, Freddie bill leaves status of private shareholders to courts

 “It’s not a thing that Reid wants to do,” said a Senate Democratic aide familiar with the issue.
 “A lot of Democrats disagree with the content of the proposal.”

-Many senators want assurances that any new system would not primarily benefit wealthy borrowers or those with the most pristine credit.
+While the bill would abolish affordable housing goals Congress set for Fannie Mae and Freddie Mac, it would establish funds to finance rental properties and provide incentives for lenders to serve lower-income borrowers.
+The funds would be financed by industry fees.

-The bill would eliminate the affordable housing goals that Congress set for Fannie Mae and Freddie Mac.
-It would create a single platform for mortgage-backed securities, and establish a system to ensure small mortgage lenders are not shut out by larger competitors.
+It would create a single platform for the securitization of mortgages, and establish a system to ensure small mortgage lenders are not shut out by larger competitors.

 Some of the banking panel’s more liberal members have yet to sign off on the framework of the bill.
 Without their support, Reid would be even more hesitant to bring it up for a vote.